JosephMurage/SQL-Basics/README.md

 # SQL- Fundamentals
-# These details should be used to access the Adventure Works datawarehouse.
+# These details were used to access the Adventure Works datawarehouse.
 # Server: prod-sql-cfieducation.database.windows.net
 # Authentication Type: SQL Login
 # User Name: BI_User